atheeralattar/MLOps-project-archived/README.md

 - [x] Find a suitable dataset that can help answering the business question above

 ### 3. Data Prep (data_prep.py)
 This function does the needed data cleansing, dates conversion.
-Additionl features were created (hours, day, month) for both arrival and departure.
+Additionl features were created (hours, day, month) for both arrival and departure dates.
 #### 3.1.
 Partial Data Loader (partial_data_loader.py)
 This function partially loads the csv file by specifying number of rows to sample.
 #### 3.2.
 Full Data Loader (full_data_loader.py)